mpoegel/fantastic-octo-carnival/slides/introduction.md

 ## Expected Outcome
+* Create a method for taking an unlabeled network and attaching semantic data to the nodes and edges based on the graph’s structure
 * Results will be evaluated using the longitude and latitude data that accompanies each of the road networks
-    * Total absolute distance error metric
+    * Average absolute distance error metric
-* Create a method for taking an unlabeled network and attaching semantic data to the nodes and edges based on the graph’s structure
+    * Logarithmic loss

 ## Progress